 Egg States: Eggs visually crack over time, progressing through stages signaling development.

-Players can monitor cracking textures for incubation progress and guard eggs accordingly.
-Active guard duty or automated farms using gates and water flows aid in preserving eggs during this vulnerable stage.
+Players can monitor cracked textures to track incubation progress and guard eggs accordingly.
+Active guard duty or automated farms that use gates and water flow help preserve eggs during this vulnerable stage.

 Finding and Harvesting the Resulting Scutes from Baby Turtles